Below are helpful tips for presenting at the AGIC Education & Training Symposium.

 During your presentation:

 - Be time-aware.
-Your moderator will let you know when you have 5 minutes left in your session.
+For standard 25 minute presentations, your moderator will let you know when you have 5 minutes left in your session.
 You will be given 25 minutes, which includes time for questions.
 If you run short on time, let the audience know that you can take questions after the full session is completed (after the last presenter in the session is done).

 - When asked a question, repeat it before you answer so that everyone in the audience can hear what was asked.